 By Kylie Stamper

-Kylie Stamper is a senior majoring in communication.
-You may email her at email@example.com.
+Kylie Stamper is a junior majoring in communication.
+You can email her at email@example.com